hheg/jitstatic/README.md

 ### An example Use case:

 The use case could be used for is business configuration data where the data is not directly related to specific code.
 These tend to end up in a database where they are logged in some fashion.
-After some time they ususally gets forgotten why they are there and their purpose.
+After some time they usually gets forgotten why they are there and their purpose.
 Having them connected to Git could mean you can use them with your documentation or issue tracker in a more natural way than having them stored in a database.

 Uses Dropwizards simple configuration.